CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Experiments

-We trained our models on the Python subset of The Stack dataset \citep{kocetkov2022stack3tbpermissively}.
-To ensure dataset quality, we organized files by repository and applied the following filtering steps: we excluded repositories with fewer than 50 stars, fewer than 5 files, or files containing fewer than 3 import statements.
-After filtering, the dataset contained approximately 150k code completion samples, each paired with at least ten relevant cross-file context snippets.
-Relevant examples were identified using the Jaccard text similarity metric applied to code chunks drawn from the surrounding repository (excluding the current file used for code completion).
+For initial ablation studies and experiments with 1.5B-parameter models, we use the Python subset of The Stack~\citep{kocetkov2022stack3tbpermissively}.
+Following prior work~\cite{repoformer}, we organize files at the repository level and apply quality filters to ensure meaningful cross-file context.
+Specifically, we remove repositories with fewer than 50 GitHub stars, fewer than five files, or files containing fewer than three import statements.
+After filtering, this dataset yields 150k code completion examples.

-The code completion task takes fill-in-the-middle (FIM) format, where the left and right contexts are provided and the missing middle segment must be generated by the LLM.
-Each target segment consists of $n_t$ lines ($1 \leq n_t \leq 9$), with $n_t$ sampled from a Poisson distribution.
-Code was segmented into chunks of $10\times n_{t}$ lines with an overlap of $5\times n_t$ lines.
-We tried to enhance RAG with more sophisticated code search techniques, such as utilizing cosine distance between text embeddings from various models, but Jaccard showed the best results.
-For more information, see Appendix~\ref{app:code_search}.

-During training, we use all available length of the target, while evaluation is performed specifically on single line completions.
-For evaluation, the dataset was split at the repository level to ensure that samples from a given repository appeared exclusively in either the training or validation set.
-Additionally, we remove all leading and trailing whitespace to ensure that ES metric is not artificially inflated.
+For all main results with the 7B-parameter models, we adopt The Stack v2~\cite{lozhkov2024starcoder2stackv2}, which contains updated Python and Java repositories collected prior to September 14, 2023.
+To ensure sufficiently rich repository context, we apply stricter project-level constraints: each repository must contain at least ten files, and each file must have a minimum of forty lines of code.
+We further restrict all data to the main branch of each repository to maintain consistency.
+To prevent data leakage, repositories are split at the repository level into training, validation, and test sets using a 90/5/5 ratio.
+For efficient evaluation, we uniformly subsample 4,000 validation examples for inference-time analysis and 4,000 test examples for final metric reporting on the Java subset.
+Comprehensive dataset statistics for both languages are provided in Table~\ref{tab:dataset_stats}.